top of page

 The growing interest among a broader range of Member States to become candidates for Council seats is, to a degree, already reducing the frequency with which other countries are able to return to the Council.
 In particular, this may mean in future that larger States which have served multiple terms may not have the opportunity to be re-elected as often as before.

-It remains to be seen whether the number of States never having served on the Security Council will continue to drop after 2026, or whether it will reach a plateau and stabilize there.
+It remains to be seen whether the number of States never having served on the Security Council will continue to drop significantly after 2026, or whether it will reach a relative plateau.

 ___________________________